IsaiahGrace/isaiahgrace.github.io/mips-cpu/alu.md

 # The Arithmetic Logic unit

-This is the meat of the CPU.
-The ALU is the collection of circuitry that actually performs computations on data.
+This is it.
+This is where it things happen.
+The ALU is the collection of circuitry that actually performs operations on data.
 The ALU has two input ports for data, one input port to select the desired function, and one output port.
 There are no flip-flops here, this is purely combination logic (The value of the output is purely a function of the current inputs).
 Below is the Verilog module definition showing three inputs and one output.

 ```verilog